Reference Number: ST0400

 Apprentices without Level 2 English and maths will need to achieve this level prior to taking their end point assessment.
 For those with an education, health and care plan or a legacy statement the apprenticeships English and maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language.

-Every apprentice without exception will need to pass the MCA’s strict ENG1 medical requirements.
-This medical examination will find out if you have a health condition that could result in you needing urgent treatment, or potentially put fellow crew or passengers’ lives at risk.
-This test includes, but is not limited to, severe deafness or difficulty communicating by radio or telephone, eyesight or colour vision that does not meet standards, and conditions that limit mobility and stamina.
+MoD Apprentices will without exception need to pass the respective MoD recruitment entry medical assessment.
+These medical examinations will check if you have a health condition that could result in you needing urgent treatment, or potentially put fellow crew or passengers’ lives at risk.
+The tests include, but are not limited to, severe deafness or difficulty communicating by radio or telephone, eyesight or colour vision that does not meet standards, and conditions that limit mobility and stamina.
 Beyond this, individual employers will determine their own selection criteria but should satisfy themselves the apprentice can meet the vocational requirements of their apprenticeship.
 Apprentices must accept being away from home for extended periods